ahmedCoder12424/cse15l-lab-reports/Remote Login Tutorial.md

 1. __Find CSE15l account__

-Go to [Link](https://sdacs.ucsd.edu/~icc/index.php) and look up your account entering your username and PID.
+Go to this [link](https://sdacs.ucsd.edu/~icc/index.php) and look up your account entering your username and PID.

 2. __Change Password__